jiwonyziyo/jiwonyziyo.github.io/content/post/HCIResearcher/Researcher.md

 ## Recent Research Projects

-One of Kim's **notable ongoing projects** includes:
 - **CareCall**: A project designed to use LLMs for public health interventions.
 In this system, conversational AI assists socially isolated individuals by conducting regular check-up calls.
 The system not only gathers health metrics but also provides emotional support through empathetic conversations.
 The findings from this project highlight both the benefits and challenges of using LLM-driven systems in real-world public health contexts, such as balancing user expectations and handling the limitations of AI in personalization and memory.

-Another major project is:
 - **Textoshop**: A novel tool that applies concepts from image editing to text manipulation.
 It allows users to engage in flexible and creative text editing by treating words and sentences similarly to how designers manipulate visual elements in software like Photoshop.